Adult-Gerontology Nurse Practitioner—RN-BSN-MSN Track

 - A statement of understanding of the MSN NP practicum requirements.

-- Identification of potential clinical sites and preceptors in your local area for each of the four practicum requirements.
+- Identification of potential clinical sites in your local area for each of the four practicum requirements.

 - Additional Walden admission criteria required.
 Contact an enrollment advisor for more details.